 With close to six million Americans living with some form of paralysis, including 1.3 million spinal cord injuries, Eric harnessed the national spotlight he attracted from his injury to give back to the community and inspire those living with and impacted by paralysis to bELieve.

 Team LeGrand was launched in September 2013 as a fundraising arm for the Christopher & Dana Reeve Foundation to carry forward the legacy of the late Christopher Reeve.
-Since its inception in 2013, Team LeGrand has raised well over one million dollars for the Reeve Foundation.
+Since its inception in 2013, Team LeGrand has raised well over two million dollars for the Reeve Foundation.

 Eric not only carries the torch of Team LeGrand’s mission, he continuously leads by example.
 During his time as a participant of the Reeve Foundation’s NeuroRecovery Network (NRN), he took part in a rigorous rehabilitation regime, including locomotor training, to re-teach his body how to walk and improve his quality of life.
 Since beginning therapy, he has regained movement in his shoulders and improvements to his overall health.